 Veterinary Degree: Doctor of Veterinary Medicine Veterinary School: Michigan State University Internship: East Bay Veterinary Specialists & Emergency Medical Special Interests: Emergency medicine, integrative medicine, surgery and ultrasound

 In her free time, Dr. Kouch enjoys outdoor activities including camping, kayaking and hiking with her two dogs.
 She also enjoys bouldering.
-Aside from her two dogs, Otis and Bam Bam, she have one cat named Milo, and a red-eared slider named Bailey.
+She has two dogs, Otis and Bam Bam, Milo the cat, and a red-eared slider named Bailey.

 Veterinary Degree: Doctor of Veterinary Medicine Veterinary School: University of California, Davis Internship: Veterinary Specialty Hospital of San Diego Medical Special Interests: Emergency medicine

 Dr. Marion grew up in the San Francisco Bay Area, although she was born abroad in Chile and lived for several years in Indonesia as a child.
 She completed her undergraduate studies at the University of California, Berkeley and from there went up to Davis to complete veterinary school.
 During veterinary school, she thoroughly enjoyed research and worked closely with a laboratory that investigated heart disease and clotting disorders in cats.
 She was also greatly involved in the student emergency & critical care club as well as helping to found the pain management club.
 After graduation, she moved away from her husband for a year to complete further training at a rotating internship at Veterinary Specialty Hospital in San Diego.
 As an emergency clinician, she loves being able to provide relief and care for people and their animals in a time of need and stress.